Traditional Belgian Food in Brussels: 17 Must-Eats!

-I am just back from a long weekend in Belgium and I must say, Belgian people know how to eat well and A LOT.
+I am just back from a long weekend when I travel Belgium, and I must say that Belgian people know a lot about eating well.

 Having lived there previously, I already know where to eat traditional Belgian food in Brussels, and I ate my weight in food during my visit.